iman008/tictactoe-game/README.md

 # tictactoe-game
-an implementiation of tic-tac-toe game in cpp
+an implementiation of tic-tac-toe game in cpp with minimax algorithm included.